 Our executive cash bonuses are comprised of a Company performance component, which is a percent of base salary and based on performance criteria the Compensation Committee feels is substantially uncertain at the time it is established and communicated to the executive.
-The criterion established by the Compensation Committee typically requires an improvement on ratios and earnings from the prior year, with consideration in the past few years for significant strategic investments around our omni-channel initiatives.
+The criterion established by the Compensation Committee typically requires an improvement on ratios and earnings from the prior year, with consideration in the past few years for significant strategic investments around our omni-channel initiatives and the acquisition of City Gear.
 Performance measures are not based on the price of our common stock.
-The targeted bonus potential for Fiscal 2018, Fiscal 2017 and Fiscal 2016 was communicated to each executive officer following the March 2017, March 2016 and March 2015 meetings of the Compensation Committee, respectively.
+The targeted bonus potential for Fiscal 2019, Fiscal 2018 and Fiscal 2017 was communicated to each executive officer following the March 2018, March 2017 and March 2016 meetings of the Compensation Committee, respectively.

 (4) Other compensation is made up of the incremental cost to us of benefits and other perquisites.
-For Fiscal 2018, Fiscal 2017 and Fiscal 2016, other compensation consisted solely of the match under the Company's 401(k) Plan.
+For Fiscal 2019, Fiscal 2018 and Fiscal 2017, other compensation consisted solely of the match under the Company's 401(k) Plan.